-Over the past few months, I began weighing the flour I use for baking as opposed to using a cup measurement.
-It is done this way in most, if not all, culinary schools and there is a very good reason for it.
-Weighing flour yields more accurate and consistent results.
-When measuring flour by volume you can easily add too much by accidentally packing it the way you would brown sugar.
-Two people can measure out a cup of flour but end up with very different amounts.
+Recently, I began weighing the flour I use for baking as opposed to using a cup measurement.
+It is done this way in most, if not all, culinary schools and professional kitchens.
+The reason is that weighing flour yields more accurate and consistent results.
+When measuring flour by cups you can easily add too much by accidentally packing it the way you would brown sugar.
+Two people can measure out a cup of flour but end up with different amounts.
 In baking, unlike cooking, there is very little room for error therefore, accuracy is key.
 But if you know how to properly measure flour, go for it.
 If you would like to read more about how to properly measure flour, check out this article.
-I find weighing wayyy easier because it removes all guesswork.
+For me weighing is easy because I own a food scale.

 Oranges and cranberries are already friends and come together every Thanksgiving in the form of cranberry sauce.
 I, like a lot of people, add orange zest and/or orange juice to my cranberry sauce.
 Because they pair so well together I figured orange would also compliment these cookies and it does.

 Crystallized or candied ginger bumps up the ginger flavor in these ginger cranberry cookies.
 It also adds a nice chewy note when you bite into one, which I love.
 It’s like a secret surprise 😍.
 Finally, let’s get to these ginger cranberry cookies.

 - Stand mixer or hand mixer

 - 270 grams All-purpose flour (approx 2 1/2 cups) Sifted

 - 1/2 cup Granulated sugar